Nick Kyrgios: 2014: Wimbledon quarterfinal

 At the beginning of the 2014 season, Kyrgios was set to debut at the 2014 Brisbane International as a wildcard, but withdrew due to a shoulder injury.
 On 8 January, Kyrgios was awarded a wildcard into the 2014 Australian Open, where he won his first round match against Benjamin Becker.
 However, he lost in the second round to Benoît Paire, in five sets.

-Kyrgios received a wildcard into the 2014 U.S. National Indoor Tennis Championships, where he lost his first round match to Tim Smyczek in three sets.
+Kyrgios received a wildcard into the 2014 U.S. National Indoor Tennis Championships, where he lost in the first round to Tim Smyczek in three sets.
 Kyrgios was then forced to withdraw from numerous ATP tournaments in Delray Beach and Acapulco due to an elbow injury.

 At the 2014 Sarasota Open, Kyrgios reached the final by defeating Jarmere Jenkins, Rubén Ramírez Hidalgo, Donald Young and Daniel Kosakowski.
 He defeated Filip Krajinović in straight sets for his second career challenger title.
 Following this, Kyrgios defeated Jack Sock to win the 2014 Savannah Challenger.
-As a wildcard at the 2014 French Open, Kyrgios was defeated in the first round in straight by Milos Raonic.
+As a wildcard at the 2014 French Open, Kyrgios was defeated in the first round in straight sets by Milos Raonic.
 Kyrgios then won his fourth career challenger title at the 2014 Aegon Nottingham Challenge, beating fellow Australian Sam Groth in straight-set tiebreaks.

 In June, Kyrgios received a wildcard to the 2014 Wimbledon Championships.
 After defeating Stéphane Robert in the first round, he went on to beat Richard Gasquet in a five-set second-round thriller; wherein, he lost the first two sets and saved nine match points.
-In the third round, Kyrgios beat Jiří Veselý, before going on to record the biggest win of his career so far by beating World No. 1 Rafael Nadal in four sets –– becoming the first male debutant to reach the Wimbledon quarterfinals since Florian Mayer, in 2004.
+In the third round, Kyrgios beat Jiří Veselý, before going on to get the biggest win of his career so far by beating World No. 1 Rafael Nadal in four sets –– becoming the first male debutant to reach the Wimbledon quarterfinals since Florian Mayer, in 2004.
 The 'shot of the match' was a rear-forehand, half-volley winner from between Kyrgios' legs that David Polkinghorne, of The Canberra Times, called "freakish" and "audacious".
 Kyrgios subsequently lost to Milos Raonic in four sets in the quarterfinals.
-This Wimbledon performance helped Kyrgios break into the top 100 of the ATP World Rankings for the first time in his career: i.e. Kyrgios' ranking rose to No. 66.
+This Wimbledon performance helped Kyrgios make it into the top 100 of the ATP World Rankings for the first time in his career: i.e. Kyrgios' ranking rose to No. 66.

 Post-Wimbledon, at the Rogers Cup tournament in Toronto, Kyrgios earned his first ATP World Tour Masters event win, with a first round victory over Santiago Giraldo in straight sets.
 However, Kyrgios lost in the second round to Andy Murray, winning just four games.

 In the US Open, Kyrgios made it to the third round, defeating Mikhail Youzhny and Andreas Seppi on his way, before losing to 16th seed Tommy Robredo.
 Kyrgios later played in the Malaysian Open, but lost in the first round.

 He skipped the rest of the season, citing burnout.
 He ended the year ranked No. 52 in the world, and the No. 2 ranked Australian behind Lleyton Hewitt.